Carrie White

-Carietta N. White is the title character and protagonist of author Stephen King's first published novel, Carrie.
+Carietta N. "Carrie" White is the title character and protagonist of author Stephen King's first published novel, Carrie.

 In every adaption and portrayal of Carrie, she is portrayed as a high school outcast, bullied and abused by students and even her own mother Margaret, an unstable religious fanatic.
 She also has telekinetic powers that confuse and frighten her, and fuel Margaret's conviction that her daughter is possessed by the Devil.

-Since the novel's release, Carrie has appeared in a variety of other media, including five films and four music videos.
+Since the novel's release, Carrie has appeared in a variety of other media, including four films, a television miniseries and multiple music videos.

 Novel

 In the novel, Carrie's full name is Carietta N. White, whereas many film adaptations spell her full name as Carrietta.
 She is depicted as a "frog among swans"; a white girl who has skin often peppered with pimples on her face, shoulders, and buttocks, blonde hair that at times appears completely without color, and incredibly dark brown eyes that appear to cast shadows beneath them.
 She is also slightly overweight, shy, lonely, and isolated.
 She is severely bullied at school.
 Her widowed mother, Margaret, is a mentally unstable religious fanatic who beats her daughter and throws her into a "prayer closet" whenever she does something that her mother thinks is sinful.

 When Carrie gets her first period on the floor in the girls' locker room, Carrie panics; she does not know what is happening as Margaret never taught her about menstruation.
 The terrified Carrie seeks help in the other girls, believing that she is dying.
 The other girls, led by the popular Chris Hargensen and her friend Sue Snell, shout 'period' over and over and stare at Carrie as she showers.
 The school gym teacher Rita Desjardin – who pities rather than likes Carrie – punishes the girls who were involved with a week of detention, and bans Chris from the prom when she refuses to comply.
 Chris schemes for revenge against Carrie with the help of her boyfriend, Billy Nolan.

 Meanwhile, Carrie is thrilled when Sue's boyfriend Tommy Ross asks her to the prom, unaware that Sue had asked him to do it in order to atone for bullying her.
 When Margaret learns about the prom, she is furious, and forbids her to go.
-Finally fed up with her mother's abuse, Carrie uses her powers to knock Margaret to the floor, and proceeds to go the prom with Tommy.
+Finally fed up with her mother's abuse, Carrie uses her powers to knock Margaret to the floor, and proceeds to go to prom with Tommy.